 holds for all $n$. \end{theostar}

+Here are a few remarks about the hypothesis on the class group in the cubic case: it is conjectured that the $p$-torsion subgroup is of size $\ll D_F^\eps$ for all $p$ and $F$, with a bound depending on $p$ and the degree of $F$ (see for example \cite{EV}, which also provides some bounds in this direction).
+In the case of interest to us ($p=2$ and degree 3) the best currently known bound, due to Bhargava--Shankar--Taniguchi--Thorne--Tsimerman--Zhao \cite{BSTTTZ}, is $D_F^{0.2785}$, which misses what we need by about 0.04.
+On the other hand the mean size of the 2-torsion is bounded by a result of Bhargava \cite{Bhargava}, so the hypothesis that it is $\ll D_F^{0.24}$ is true for a subset of density one in the set of all cubic fields.

-The bound on the size of the thin part is reminescent of that obtained for congruence covers in \cite[Theorem 1.12]{7S}; however there is a big difference between the latter result and the one above, which is that in \cite{7S} the dependancy of $C$ on $R$ is made explicit (for compact orbifolds; the case of congruence covers of non-compact arithmetic three--manifolds is dealt with in \cite{torsion2}), which is not possible in the second case (at least not with the method of proof we use).
+The bound on the size of the thin part is reminescent of that obtained for congruence covers in \cite[Theorem 1.12]{7S}; however there is a big difference between the latter result and the one above, which is that in \cite{7S} the dependancy of $C$ on $R$ is made explicit (for compact orbifolds; the case of congruence covers of non-compact arithmetic three--manifolds is dealt with in \cite{torsion2}), which we do not do here (we use a non-explicit finiteness argument at some point).

 An important example which the result above covers is that of the sequence of the Bianchi groups.
-These were historically among the first arithmetic groups studied in relation with hyperbolic geometry, by L. Bianchi in his paper \cite{Bianchi}; they are parametrized by positive square--free integers $m$ as follows: for such $m$ let $D=m$ if $m=3\pmod 4$ or $4m$ otherwise and $F_D$ be the quadratic imaginary number field $\QQ(\sqrt{-m})$ (whose discriminant equals $D$) and $\so_D$ its ring of integers.
+These were historically among the first arithmetic groups studied in relation with hyperbolic geometry, by L. Bianchi in his paper \cite{Bianchi}; they are parametrized by positive square--free integers $m$ as follows: for such $m$ let $D=m$ if $m=3\pmod 4$ or $4m$ otherwise and $F_D$ be the quadratic imaginary number field $\QQ(\sqrt{-m})$ (whose discriminant equals $-D$) and $\so_D$ its ring of integers.
 The Bianchi group associated to $m$ or $D$ is defined to be: